XingyanLin/ECE4078_Lab/Week5/Week5_instructions.md

 2. Collect and label data to train your object recognition model

 ## Marking schemes
-This lab session will not be marked.
+Week 5's lab session will not be marked.

 ## Getting-started
 TBA